Trade Advice Document

 WHAT IF A TRADER HAS A 'NO REFUNDS' TERM WRITTEN IN THE CONTRACT?

 A trader is not allowed to exclude or restrict your legal rights in any way.
-If you inadvertently agree to a term in a contract that excludes or restricts your rights, you are not bound by it because it is considered an 'unfair term'.
+If you inadvertently agree to a term in a contract that excludes or restricts your rights, then you are not bound by it because it is considered an 'unfair term'.
 The 'Unfair terms in consumer contracts and notices' guide gives more information.
-If a trader tries to restrict or exclude your rights, report it to the Citizens Advice consumer service.
+If a trader tries to restrict or exclude your rights, you can report it to the Citizens Advice consumer service / Advice Direct Scotland for referral to Trading Standards.

 STEPS TO TAKE BEFORE AGREEING A SERVICE CONTRACT

 Research the service you require before you enter into a contract with a trader.
-Compare prices and, depending on the nature of the service, obtain at least three written quotations from traders rather than estimates.
+Compare prices and, depending on the nature of the service, obtain at least three written quotations from traders, rather than estimates.
 An estimate may vary as it gives a general outline of the work and a guide price, but a quotation is a fixed and binding price for specific work.
 The total price must include VAT as you are buying as a consumer.
 Make sure the price you have been quoted includes all costs and that there are no hidden 'extras' that will be added in later.

 Consider using a trader that is a member of a scheme such as Buy with Confidence.
 All traders that appear on the Buy with Confidence website have been approved to help ensure you receive a quality service and to maintain the integrity of the scheme.
 Visit the Buy with Confidence website for more information.

 You can also consider using a Trustmark registered trader.
-Trustmark is a government-endorsed quality scheme covering work carried out in and around the home.
+Trustmark is a Government-endorsed quality scheme covering work carried out in and around the home.

 The Chartered Trading Standards Institute (CTSI) operates the Approved Code Scheme.
 CTSI approves and promotes codes of practice, sets out the principles of effective customer service and requires traders to have robust alternative dispute resolution schemes.
 You can search for approved code members on the site.

 There are some traders that are legally required to hold specific qualifications that relate to their business.
 They may also be a member of a relevant trade or professional body.
 Any claims about qualifications and membership must be accurate.
 You should check claims of membership of trade associations or approval by official bodies.
 The 'Trade associations and regulatory bodies' guide gives more information.
 Anyone working with gas must, by law, be on the Gas Safe Register.
 Electrical installation work must comply with building regulations.
-Check to see if your installer is registered with a competent person scheme and can self-certify that the work complies with building regulations.
-If they are not, the work will need to be inspected, approved and certified, for example, by local authority building control.
+Check to see whether your installer is registered with a competent person scheme and can self-certify that the work complies with building regulations.
+If they are not, the work will need to be inspected, approved and certified - for example, by local authority building control.
 You must be given safety and compliance certificates to show that the work meets the requirements of the building regulations.
 For architects, check with the regulator - the Architects Registration Board - that the architect is registered with them and check with the relevant professional body that they are actually a member of that body.

 WHAT TO DO IF THINGS GO WRONG?